Walter de Cantilupe

-Walter de Cantilupe (died 1266) was a medieval Bishop of Worcester.
+Walter de Cantilupe (died 1266) was an English clergyman who was Bishop of Worcester from 1236 to 1266.

 Early life and career

 Cantilupe came from a family that had risen by devoted service to the crown.
 His father, William I de Cantilupe, and his elder brother William II de Cantilupe were named by Roger of Wendover among the evil counsellors of King John of England, apparently for no better reason than that they were consistently loyal to an unpopular master.

 Cantilupe at first followed in his father's footsteps, entering the service of the Exchequer and acting as an itinerant Justice in the early years of Henry III.

 But Cantilupe also took minor holy orders, and, in 1236, although not yet a deacon, received the see of Worcester.
 He was elected on 30 August 1236 and was consecrated on 3 May 1237.
 He was ordained a deacon on 4 April 1237 and a priest on 18 April 1237.